eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 ### Keyboard Layout

+Change the layout from the traditional US to the convenient

 Settings > Region & Language > Input Sources > Click on + below English > Click on English

 ### Mouse